ezi0x00/ezi0x00.github.io/_posts/CTF-WriteUp/2020-01-01-nightwalker.md

 header:
   teaser: /assets/images/CTF-WriteUp/Night-Walker/night.jpg
 ribbon: MidnightBlue
 description: "Night Walker is a reverse engineering hard challenge.
-From the Cyber ​​Talent platform, it is a keylogger used SetWindowsHook API to monitor low-level keyboard input events and used Crypto API`S to encrypt logs"
+From the Cyber ​​Talent platform, it is a keylogger used SetWindowsHook API to monitor low-level keyboard input events and used Crypto API`S to encrypt logs and flag"
 categories:
   - CTF-WriteUp
 toc: true